awietek/xdiag/docs/documentation/index.md

 title: Documentation
 ---

-XDiag used the C++ library [Armadillo](https://arma.sourceforge.net) as a linear algebra backend.
+XDiag uses the C++ library [Armadillo](https://arma.sourceforge.net) as a linear algebra backend.
 Documentation for linear algebra operations can, therefore, be found in the [Armadillo Documentation](https://arma.sourceforge.net/docs.html).

 ## Algebra
 |                                       |                                                                           |                                   |